Glow is a platform. We are not responsible for the quality, timing or legality of content.

 If you have a problem please talk to us, but you are limited in how you can resolve disputes.
 You waive your right to trial by jury and your right to participate in a class action proceeding.

 We encourage you to contact us if you have an issue.
 If a dispute does arise out of these terms or related to your use of Glow, and it cannot be resolved after you talk with us, then it must be resolved by arbitration.
 This arbitration must be administered by JAMS under the JAMS Streamlined Arbitration Rules & Procedures.
 Judgment on the arbitration award may be entered in any court with jurisdiction.
 Arbitrations may only take place on an individual basis.
 No class arbitrations or other grouping of parties is allowed.
 By agreeing to these terms you are waiving your right to trial by jury or to participate in a class action or representative proceeding, we are also waiving these rights.

 We follow the JAMS Policy on Consumer Arbitrations Pursuant to Pre-Dispute Clauses Minimum Standards of Procedural Fairness for all arbitrations done under these terms.
 If any portion of these terms do not follow that standard, that portion is severed from these terms.

 This clause does not limit either party’s ability to seek injunctive or other equitable relief for disputes relating to intellectual property or proprietary data.

-Any disputes with us must be resolved in King County under Washington law.
+Any disputes with us must be resolved in Pittsburgh, PA.

 Washington law, excluding its conflict of law provisions, governs these terms and all other Glow policies.
-If a lawsuit does arise, both parties consent to the exclusive jurisdiction and venue of the courts located in King County, Washington.
+If a lawsuit does arise, both parties consent to the exclusive jurisdiction and venue of the courts located in Pittsburgh, PA.

 These terms are the final word on Glow’s policies.